somari-io/www-v2/content/services/rollout-adoption/index.md

 By the end of our engagement:

 - All my security plans will be stored and managed in Somari
-- bullet `All Somari users will be proficient with the application
+- All Somari users will be proficient with the application
-- bullet `Robust support mechanisms will be in place and accessible to everyone.
+- Robust support mechanisms will be in place and accessible to everyone.

 We’ll strive to achieve the above in the most efficient, people-centric and scalable way.